edinburgh-napier/set09121/lectures/lecture1.md

 ---

-# Structure -- Lectures
+# Structure – Lectures

 - Two one-hour lectures a week.  <!-- .element: class="fragment" -->
-    - Wednesday @ 9am in D2 (The Code Lab).
+    - Tuesday @ 9am on WebEx Meetings
-    - Wednesday @ 12pm in D2 (The Code Lab).
+    - Tuesday @ 10am WebEx Meetings.
-- Attendance at both lectures is mandatory -- this is not a repeat lecture.  <!-- .element: class="fragment" -->
+- Attendance at both lectures is mandatory - this is not a repeat lecture.  <!-- .element: class="fragment" -->
 - Lectures will cover:  <!-- .element: class="fragment" -->
     - Game design concepts.
     - Software engineering for games.